sirkostya009/sirkostya009/README.md

 - [Shoe-Store](https://github.com/sirkostya009/shoe-store) - stack is similar to Panopticon but the frontend part is written in React now.
 And you browse shoes instead.

 ### Honorable mentions:
-- [Monolith Cloud](https://github.com/r1sque/monolith-cloud) - an invite-only public file storage made in collaboration with [r1sque](https://github.com/r1sque).
+- [Monolith Cloud](https://github.com/r1sque/monolith-cloud) - an invite-only public file storage made in collaboration with [r1sque](https://github.com/r1sque) made with NextJS.